This post may contain affiliate links! I will receive a commission, at no extra cost to you, if you purchase something recommended here.

 Looking for things to do in New Haven about dinosaur history?
-The Peabody Museum of Natural History at Yale University is a great place to spend your time.
-Founded in 1866, today, the museum has several world-renown collections.
+The Yale Peabody Museum of Natural History at Yale University is a great place to spend your time.
+Founded in 1866, today, the museum has several world-renown permanent collections.
 The most well-known is in The Great Hall of Dinosaurs.
 It features many skeletons, including a mounted Brontosaurus skeleton and The Age of Reptiles mural by artist Rudolph Zallinger.

 The museum offers tours of various exhibits included with your admission ticket on Saturdays and Sundays.